goes-funky/fe-playground/README_ANGULAR.md

 - At least two tasks are implemented
 - New code is covered by unit tests (happy path)

-Once you are ready please either open a pull-request or send a link to your Github branch where the solution is implemented back to the recruiter.
+Once you are ready please open a pull-request.